 What do we mean?

-Let’s illustrate with an example.
-You’re driving down the highway at 65 mph, with cars whizzing by on either side of you.
-You feel confident that you’ll remain safe and secure in your vehicle, since you just had a complete, end-to-end safety inspection performed by your mechanic.
+The following illustration may help: you’re driving down the highway at 65 mph, cars whizzing by on either side of you.
+You feel confident that you’ll remain safe and secure in your vehicle since you just had a complete, end-to-end safety inspection, performed by your trusted mechanic.

 Such distractions may impact your ability to keep you and your passengers safe, and may in fact be devastating (God forbid) if they cause you to lose control – despite those technical safety checks that deemed your vehicle safe.
 This is why you as a driver are required to be tested by law – both behind the wheel and with a written test.

 Achieving HIPAA compliance is like that.
-No doubt, the technical “machinery” (your hosting infrastructure, with firewalls, etc.) – like your car – matters greatly for protecting those inside (your “passengers,” or customer data), but unless the users (those within your vehicle – ie, your company, including business associates) are compliant and exhibit safe behaviors, all may be lost.
+No doubt, the technical “machinery” (your hosting infrastructure, with firewalls, etc.) – like your car – matters greatly for protecting those inside (your “passengers,” or customer data), but unless the users (you, and others who drive your vehicle – ie, company staff with access, including business associates) are compliant and exhibit safe behaviors, all may be lost.

-The Compliancy Group – an excellent partner of HIPAA Vault whose expertise can help your organization become HIPAA compliant – points out the following Seven Fundamental Elements of an Effective Compliance Program:
+In addition, Compliancy Group – an excellent partner of HIPAA Vault whose expertise can help your organization become HIPAA compliant – reveals the following Seven Fundamental Elements of an Effective Compliance Program:

 - Designating a compliance officer and compliance committee